PlanesLab/gMCSpy/docs/examples.rst

 Examples
 ===========================

-Here we present a set of example of how to use gMCSpy with genome-scale metabolic models (GEMS).
+Here we present a set of examples of how to use gMCSpy with genome-scale metabolic models (GEMS).

 .. toctree::
    :maxdepth: 2